Trump Has Said Cutting Off North Korea’s Trade Is Easy. Here’s Why He’s Wrong.

 But over years of advancing its nuclear program in the face of increasingly onerous international sanctions, Pyongyang has devised myriad ways to engage in international commerce, both legitimate and illicit, analysts say.

 The US has been embroiled in a game of international whack-a-mole over flags of convenience with North Korea and other rogue states for more than a decade.
-Shipping registries in Cambodia and Mongolia, both longtime favorites of North Korean vessels, both promised to reform over the past year amid intense pressure from the US and international community.
+Shipping registries in Cambodia and Mongolia, both longtime favorites of North Korean vessels, promised to reform over the past year amid intense pressure from the US and the international community.

-But BuzzFeed News found that Cambodian- and Mongolian-flagged ships still visited Nampo over the past year, and many ships that docked at Nampo that once flew flags from those two countries had simply switched to other flags.
+But BuzzFeed News found that Cambodian- and Mongolian-flagged ships still visited Nampo over the past year, and many ships that docked at Nampo that once flew flags from those two countries had simply switched to others.

-The majority of the foreign ships that visited Nampo flew flags from countries with shipping registries that are blacklisted by the Paris Memorandum of Understanding on port state control, an international agreement on ship inspection, for failing to satisfactorily implement international standards, including Comoros, Sierra Leone, Tanzania, Togo and St. Kitts and Nevis.
+The majority of the foreign ships that visited Nampo flew flags from countries with shipping registries that are blacklisted by the Paris Memorandum of Understanding on Port State Control, an international agreement on ship inspection, for failing to satisfactorily implement international standards, including Comoros, Sierra Leone, Tanzania, Togo, and St. Kitts and Nevis.

 Nearly two dozen foreign-flagged vessels made port calls at Nampo over the past year, the Marine Traffic data shows.
 A representative for Marine Traffic pointed out that the data set was likely incomplete because of the difficulty of using satellites to track ships in North Korean waters, and because ships with ties to North Korea are known to turn off their transponders.

-The 1958 Geneva Convention on the High Seas requires a genuine link between the a ship and the flag it carries.
-But there are dozens of middlemen agencies from Singapore to Dubai that say they can facilitate flags of convenience at bargain basement prices.
+The 1958 Geneva Convention on the High Seas requires a genuine link between a ship and the flag it carries.
+But there are dozens of middlemen agencies from Singapore to Dubai that say they can facilitate flags of convenience at bargain-basement prices.

-For example, Korasia, the parent company of a Singaporean firm called Sovereign Ventures, has set up shipping registries for the small island nations of Kiribati, Tuvalu and Niue.
+For example, Korasia, the parent company of a Singaporean firm called Sovereign Ventures, has set up shipping registries for the small island nations of Kiribati, Tuvalu, and Niue.

 The owners and operators of ships with ties to North Korea also change frequently, and are often shell companies whose real origins and national affiliations are tough to trace, analysts say.